hueristiq/xtee/README.md

 five
 ```

+> [!NOTE]
-Note the use of `--soak`, it makes the utility soak up all its input before writing to a file.
+> Note the use of `--soak`, it makes the utility soak up all its input before writing to a file.
 This is useful for reading from and writing to the same file in a single pipeline.

 #### Appending Lines to File